School, education and epilepsy

 If you feel that your child needs support at school, you can talk to their teachers.
 Sometimes a teacher may approach you if they notice areas where your child needs extra help.

 Special educational needs or disabilities

 A child has special educational needs (SEN) if they have learning difficulties or disabilities that make it harder for them to learn than other children of the same age.
 Every school has a special educational needs co-ordinator (SENCO) who can look at your child's needs with you and with people who work with your child, such as their teacher.
 The school will usually provide SEN support.

-The Information Advice and Support Services Network (IASSN) is funded by the Department for Education (DfE) and gives information, advice and support to parents and carers of children and young people with special educational needs.
+The Information, Advice and Support Services Network (IASSN) is funded by the Department for Education and gives information, advice, and support to schools and local authorities, parents, carers, of children and young people with special educational needs.
 They also provide information on how individual needs are identified by schools and the local authority.

 More information on education and special needs from GOV.UK